-It is the most common operation performed in the UK, with more than 300,000 procedures carried out each year.
+It's the most common operation performed in the UK, with more than 300,000 procedures carried out each year.

-These pages are about surgery for adults with cataracts.
+This topic focuses on surgery for adults with cataracts.

 When is cataract surgery recommended?

 Slight cloudiness of the lens is a normal part of ageing.
 Significant cloudiness, or cataracts, usually get slowly worse over time.
 Surgery to remove them is the only way to restore vision.